 - to ensure improved integration of the three dimensions of sustainable development (environmental, social, economic);

-- to promote and facilitate the sharing of best practices, experiences and challenges in implementing sustainable development and
+- to promote and facilitate the sharing of best practices, experiences and constraints in implementing sustainable development and

 - to review the implementation of commitments in the field of sustainable development (for example Rio Declaration, Agenda 21, Johannesburg Plan of Implementation, Rio+20 outcome document, 2030 Agenda for Sustainable Development and its 17 Sustainable Development Goals - SDGs).

-New challenges need to be taken into account adequately, and all UN entities, funds and programmes, civil society and major groups need to be included effectively.
-The HLPF will strengthen the interface between industry and politics – also in the form of a global sustainable development report by the UN.
+New challenges are to be taken into account adequately, and all UN institutions, funds and programmes, civil society and major groups to be included effectively.
+The HLPF will also strengthen the interface between science and politics – particularly in the form of a Global Sustainable Development Report by the UN.

 The HLPF convenes:

-- every four years for a period of two days at the level of heads of state and government at the beginning of the session of the General Assembly and
+- every four years for a period of two days at the level of heads of state and government at the beginning of the session of the General Assembly (SDG Summit) and

 - annually for a period of eight days, including a three-day ministerial segment held in the framework of the substantive session of the United Nations Economic and Social Council (ECOSOC).

-At the end of each session, a negotiated political declaration is submitted to the General Assembly or the ECOSOC.
+At the end of each session, a negotiated political declaration is submitted to the General Assembly or ECOSOC, respectively.
 Since its fourth meeting in July 2016, convened under the auspices of ECOSOC, the HLPF reviews the implementation of the 2030 Agenda for Sustainable Development.
 These reviews involving high-level government representatives are carried out on a voluntary basis.
 The Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) and the Federal Ministry for Economic Cooperation and Development (BMZ) hold joint lead responsibility for the HLPF within the German government.

 |Year||Topic||Level||SDGs in focus||Number of voluntary country reports|